tomchadwin/supermarket_kata/README.md

 - common product flags (eg age-restricted goods)
 - product flags I've never seen implemented but which I wish were (eg allergy/dietary preference info, security tagging)

+## Tests

+The most rudimentary test framework is in place using Jest.
+However, only a single reference test is currently present, and unit tests should be built.